 Common Pet Surgical Services

-Spaying and neutering procedures are the most common ones performed on both cats and dogs.
+Spaying and Neutering: These procedures are the most common ones performed on both cats and dogs.
 This procedure helps control the overpopulation of pets but also has health benefits like extending a pet’s lifespan.
 Spaying and neutering pets also helps manage their behavior and prevents cancers such as prostate and ovarian.

-There are many reasons why a pet’s tooth may need to be extracted, but the most common cause is periodontal disease.
+Tooth Extraction: There are many reasons why a pet’s tooth may need to be extracted, but the most common cause is periodontal disease.
 This condition infects and weakens periodontal ligaments creating abscesses.
 As a result, the tooth eventually loosens and falls out.
 Dental radiographs can assist with this procedure.

-Also known as keyhole surgery, it’s a minimally invasive alternative to the traditional techniques that allow vets to explore a pet’s abdominal cavity using a camera instead of open surgical procedures.
+Laparoscopy: Also known as keyhole surgery, it’s a minimally invasive alternative to the traditional techniques that allow vets to explore a pet’s abdominal cavity using a camera instead of open surgical procedures.
 A camera is inserted through a small incision and it is used to view the internal organs.

-These procedures treat musculoskeletal problems in pets.
+Orthopedic Surgical Procedures: These procedures treat musculoskeletal problems in pets.
 For example, if a pet recently had a traumatic injury that led to torn ligaments or fractured bones, an orthopedic surgical procedure helps correct the problem.
 Also, pets with degenerative conditions like osteoarthritis may need this surgical procedure for treatment.